rgrannell1/kale/README.md

 #### v0.7.0

+- Added an icon
 - Fixed validation of config files; specifying only literals in a config file caused undefined errors.
+- Added experimental variable support to named patterns.
+The exact syntax may change during the next release.

 #### v0.6.0

 - Added support for named patterns drawn from ,json pattern files (see CLI help for more details)
 - Removed `--default` flag, since this was always applied when no patterns were provided
-- Added experimental variable support to named patterns.
-The exact syntax may change during the next release.

 #### v0.5.0